i2p/i2p.www/i2p2www/spec/proposals/150-garlic-farm-protocol.rst

 - Small code size
 - Based on existing implementation
 - No serialized Java objects or any Java-specific features or encoding
+- Any bootstrapping is out-of-scope.
+At least one other server is assumed to be hardcoded, or configured out-of-band of this protocol.

 Design